Can You Say Cannabinoid?

 N-arachidonylethanolamine (AEA), more commonly known as anandamide, is the most well-known endocannabinoid.
-According to Dr. Capano, chief science officer for Ananda Hemp, preliminary studies show that anandamide promotes growth, development, and renewal in the brain, which can keep anxiety, depression, and cognition in check.
+According to Dr. Capano, chief science officer for Ananda Hemp, preliminary studies show that anandamide promotes growth, development, and renewal in the brain.
 Anandamide is produced on demand in the body, and then broken down by enzymes, such as fatty acid amide hydrolase (FAAH).

 As for phytocannabinoids, over a 113 have been identified over the last century.
 These include the most widely known—THC and CBD—along with increasingly more well-known minor cannabinoids like CBG, THCV, and CBN.

 Phytocannabinoids like CBD and CBG enhance anandamide levels by prolonging the endocannabiniod’s otherwise rapid half-life.
 This is just one way that demonstrates how phytocannabinoids can act in the place of endocannabinoids in people experiencing cannabinoid deficiencies.